alazaroc/blog-web-code/_tabs/about.md

 ## Me

+I am a Cloud & Solutions Architect specialized in AWS.
+I started as a developer but evolved to an architect, and now with more than 10 years of experience, I have been involved with different clients in all phases of software development and have worked with all kinds of architectures: monolithic, microservices, event-driven, SOA (service-oriented), serverless, cloud-native...
+I have also worked on modernization projects, DevOps transformations, and security assessments...
+I often teach AWS to my co-workers and like to collaborate on anything AWS-related that I can help with.
+I love serverless, event-driven architectures, DevOps, security and new technology challenges.

-I will try to keep it short and simple: I am a Cloud & Software Architect **specialized in AWS**, I have 5 AWS certifications (the 3 associate and the 2 professional) and I work with AWS.
+Finally, I also have 6 AWS certifications (the 3 associate, the 2 professional and the Security Specialty).
 You can find more information about my professional experience on my [LinkedIn](https://www.linkedin.com/in/alejandro-lazaro-chueca/){:target="_blank"}.
 Of course, I will be happy to connect with anyone interested.

 ## The Blog